adobe/stock-api-libjava/README.md

 ##### Methods
 * `SearchCategory` Methods can throw StockException if request is not valid or API returns with an error.
 It allows you to -
-    * `getCategory` - Method to get information about a category of Stock assets, such as travel or animals for a specified category identifier, optionally localized.
+    * `getCategory` - Method to get information about a category of Stock assets in the form of `StockFileCategory` object, such as travel or animals for a specified category identifier, optionally localized.
 You need to pass `SearchCategoryRequest` object containing category identifier and locale(optional) parameters.
 If the request object is not valid or API returns with error, the method will throw the StockException.
-    * `getCategoryTree` - Method to get category information for zero or more category identifiers.
+    * `getCategoryTree` - Method to get category information for zero or more category identifiers in the form of `ArrayList<StockFileCategory>` object.
 You need to pass `SearchCategoryRequest` object containing category identifier and locale parameters (both optional).
 If request object does not contain category identifier, this returns a list of all stock categories.
 If the request object is not valid or API returns with error, the method will throw the StockException.

 #### SearchCategoryRequest
 In order to make SearchCategory/SearchCategoryTree API call, you need to create a `SearchCategoryRequest` object to define the search criterion for search category results.
 You can set category identifier and location language code supported by Stock Search Category/Category Tree API here.